Janosch Menke, first year student Methodology and Statistics

 Irene Torrubia, alumna Methodology and Statistics

 For me, being in a class with talented, ambitious and motivated people is the perfect setting for making the best out of every lecture, also taking into account that lessons are given in small groups.
 This results in well-qualified graduates.
 After finishing the programme I would like to focus my career on research.
-All the knowledge I acquire in this programme makes me feel confident to perform in a high level in a PhD position."
+All the knowledge I acquired in this programme makes me feel confident to perform on a high level in a PhD position."